Aakash-Pacherkar/Todo-Angular-App/README.md

 # Todo-Angular-App
-made with code-with-harry
+This webapp is made with code-with-harry youtube tutorial.
-this is a production repository, so cloning it wont make the app work on your machine.
+This is a production-build repository, created for hosting purpose only, so cloning it wont make the app work on your machine.